Anveio/stripe-react-fullstack/README.md

 # Stripe React-Redux Starter Kit

 This is an example fullstack application for processing card payments via Stripe.
-The client application is built with React, Redux, and TypeScript and sends requests to the the API server which is built with Express and connects to a MongoDB database.
+The client application is built with React, Redux, and TypeScript and sends requests to the API server which is built with Express and connects to a MongoDB database.

 ### Client-side features